 Baptisms and Thanksgivings

-Baptism is often called 'christening' although at Holy Trinity we prefer the term baptism because it’s the term the Bible uses, added to which ‘christening’ could give the misleading impression that we are making your child a Christian in the act of baptism.
-Getting a child baptised doesn't make them a Christian - that is a decision your child will have to make for him or herself once they are older.
+Baptism is the term we prefer at Holy Trinity over 'christening' because it’s the term the Bible uses, added to which ‘christening’ could give the misleading impression that we are making children christians in the act of baptism.
+Getting a child baptised doesn't make them a Christian - that is a decision every child will have to make for him or herself once they are older.
 If you are thinking of having a child baptised, the first thing to do is to start coming to church.

 Why come to Church?